SDmetagenomics/Angelo2019_Paper/README.md

 # Angelo2019 Paper
-Code and Data for Analysis Performed in the Paper
+Code for Analysis Performed in the Paper